civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** Paragraph 91(2)(c) of the `Immigration and Refugee Protection Act` is replaced by the following:

-    a member in good standing of **the College, as defined in section 2 of the `College of Immigration and Citizenship Consultants Act`**.
+    a member in good standing of the College, as defined in section 2 of the `College of Immigration and Citizenship Consultants Act`.

   **(2)** Subsections 91(5) to (7) of the Act are repealed.

   **(3)** Subsections 91(7.1) and (8) of the Act are replaced by the following:

-    **(7.1)** For greater certainty, **the** `Québec Immigration Act`, **CQLR**, c. **I-0.2.1**, applies to, among other persons, every person who, in Quebec, represents or advises a person for consideration — or offers to do so — in connection with a proceeding or application under this Act and is a member of **the College, as defined in section 2 of the `College of Immigration and Citizenship Consultants Act`**.
+    **(7.1)** For greater certainty, the `Québec Immigration Act`, CQLR, c.
+I-0.2.1, applies to, among other persons, every person who, in Quebec, represents or advises a person for consideration — or offers to do so — in connection with a proceeding or application under this Act and is a member of the College, as defined in section 2 of the `College of Immigration and Citizenship Consultants Act`.

   **(4)** Paragraphs 91(9)(a) and (b) of the Act are replaced by the following:

-    on conviction on indictment, to a fine of not more than **$200,000** or to imprisonment for a term of not more than two years, or to both; or
+    on conviction on indictment, to a fine of not more than $200,000 or to imprisonment for a term of not more than two years, or to both; or

-    on summary conviction, to a fine of not more than **$40,000** or to imprisonment for a term of not more than six months, or to both.
+    on summary conviction, to a fine of not more than $40,000 or to imprisonment for a term of not more than six months, or to both.

 ### Section 297